Andean Ritual of Love: Spiritual Wedding in Cusco & Sacred Valley

-In the Andes, love is a sacred bond that unites two people, their spirits, their families, and the surrounding nature.
-During the emotional ancestral ceremony known as Kasarakuy, the bride and groom celebrate their union by receiving the blessings of Pachamama (Mother Earth) and Mamacocha (the sacred lagoon) in a ritual full of symbolism, spirituality, and tradition.
+In the Andes, love is a sacred bond that unites two people, their spirits, their families and the surrounding nature.
+During the emotional ancestral ceremony known as Kasarakuy, the couple celebrate their union by offering coca leaves and other symbolic items to Pachamama (Mother Earth) and Mamacocha (the sacred lagoon), the goddess of fertility, life, and love.
+This ritual is full of symbolism, spirituality, and tradition.

 Overview